amrin221b/Lab-Project/README.md

 ### N.B.

 - It was a project which was supposed to do for practising different stage of research.
-So, there may have some terrible mistakes as we have explored soo many things for the first time
+So, there may have some noticible mistakes, as we have explored so many things for the first time